awsdocs/amazon-ecr-user-guide/doc_source/getting-started-cli.md

 ### Install Docker<a name="cli-install-docker"></a>

-Docker is available on many different operating systems, including most modern Linux distributions, like Ubuntu, and even Mac OSX and Windows\.
+Docker is available on many different operating systems, including most modern Linux distributions, like Ubuntu, and even macOS and Windows\.
 For more information about how to install Docker on your particular operating system, go to the [Docker installation guide](https://docs.docker.com/engine/installation/#installation)\.

 You don't need a local development system to use Docker\.
 If you are using Amazon EC2 already, you can launch an Amazon Linux 2 instance and install Docker to get started\.